Can You Freeze Sliced Salami

 2. Reheating (Optional):

 While not strictly necessary, reheating slightly can help restore some of the salami's moisture and improve its texture.
-You can gently heat it in a microwave on a low setting or allow it to come to room temperature.
+In practice, you can gently heat it in a microwave on a low setting or allow it to come to room temperature.
 Avoid over-heating, as this will further dry out the salami.

 FAQ: Frequently Asked Questions about Freezing Sliced Salami